ndhhh/tp/docs/DeveloperGuide.md

 * **TA**: Teaching Assistant - The target users of CadetHQ.
 * **Student ID**: A unique identifier assigned to each student in NUS.
 * **Index**: The position of the student in the displayed list, starting from 1.
+* **Exam**: In the current version of CadetHQ, it refers to either the midterm assessment or the final assessment for CS1101S students in NUS.
 * **JSON**: JavaScript Object Notation - A data format used to store and transfer information.
 CadetHQ stores data in JSON files.
 * **JAR**: Java Archive - The packaged form of the application that can be distributed and executed.